sherryw94/travel-reopening/public/data/written/SK_international.md

 #### Inbound Travel: Who can travel into Slovakia?

-Slovakia's borders are [currently open to travelers](https://www.schengenvisainfo.com/news/slovakia-reopens-its-borders-for-citizens-of-16-countries/)from Liechtenstein, Germany, Switzerland, Croatia, Slovenia, Bulgaria, Cyprus, Greece, Malta, Estonia, Lithuania, Finland, Latvia, Denmark, Norway, and Iceland.
+Slovakia's borders are [currently open to travelers](https://www.schengenvisainfo.com/news/slovakia-reopens-its-borders-for-citizens-of-16-countries/) from Liechtenstein, Germany, Switzerland, Croatia, Slovenia, Bulgaria, Cyprus, Greece, Malta, Estonia, Lithuania, Finland, Latvia, Denmark, Norway, and Iceland.

 As of July 6, 2020, Slovak nationals who have arrived or have visited countries deemed as **low-risk** will not need to self-isolate at home for 14 days.
 These countries include: